 There are four main categories of medical negligence that are relevant to GPs.
 Each of these forms of compensation claim will require their set considerations.
 They are:

-- Contributory Negligence: This is when a patient is considered mostly responsible for the lack of care that they received.
-A prime example would the patient that was prescribed the correct medication but failed to take it.
+This is when a patient is often most responsible for the lack of care that they receive.
+For example, a patient receives a prescription the correct medication but fails to take it.
 These claim types commonly result in no compensation claim moving forward.

-- Vicarious Liability: If you do not wish to make your claim against your GP, it is possible to make a case against their employer or organisation.
-GP claims can be made against the NHS, and as such may be considered as vicarious.
+If you do not wish to make your claim against your GP, it is possible to make a case against their employer or organisation.
+You can make a GP claim against the NHS, and as such may seem vicarious.

-- Comparative Negligence: These can be very complex cases, where both the patient and the GP are liable in some way for the adverse care.
+These can be very complex cases, where both the patient and the GP are liable in some way for adverse care.
 A court will have to balance blame, and any compensation paid out will reflect that.

-- Gross Negligence: By far the most serious complaint that you can make against a medical professional, gross negligence is ruled when a GP has utterly failed in their duty of care.
+By far the most serious complaint that you can make against a medical professional.
+In essence, gross negligence happens when a GP utterly fails in their duty of care.
 Not only will a successful gross negligence claim result in compensation, but it will also commonly result in the GP losing their medical license as well.

-If you believe that you have been treated poorly by your GP, then you have the right to make a claim.
+If you believe that receive poor treatment from your GP, then you have the right to make a claim.
 Contact a solicitor with experience of making medical claims.
-You can get no win no fee medical negligence solicitors with expertise in medical compensation, and they will be able to advise you on the details that you need to move your case forward and finally find some kind of resolution.
+You can get no win no fee medical negligence solicitors with expertise in medical compensation.
+The solicitors we work with can advise on the details that you need to move your case forward.
+Hopefully, to finally arrive at some kind of equitable resolution.